 Comcast’s wireless strategy

-There’s been widespread speculation that Comcast (CMCSA) is prepared to compete with telecom providers such as AT&T (T), Verizon Communications (VZ), T-Mobile (TMUS), and Sprint (S) in the wireless space.
+We’ve seen widespread speculation that Comcast (CMCSA) is set to compete with wireless providers AT&T (T), Verizon Communications (VZ), T-Mobile (TMUS), and Sprint (S).
 These speculations arose when the company filed a bid to participate in the FCC’s (Federal Communications Commission) 600 MHz (megahertz) broadcast television spectrum incentive auction in 2016.